AnshulRanjan2004/Kernel/README.md

 # Kernel

+Writing a kernel from scratch is to print something on screen.
+Using a VGA(Visual Graphics Array), a hardware system that controls the display.
+We will use GNU GRUB to load our kernel because it supports a multiboot of many operating systems.

 ## Requirements
 * GNU/Linux
 * Assembler - I am using GNU Assembler(gas) to instruct the bootloader for loading the starting point of our kernel.